josedoes/discord_chatbots/README.md

 - Cache messages for context-aware interactions
 - AI integration for natural language processing

+## Usage

+To interact with GitHub issues directly from Discord, include specific keywords in your messages:
+- To **create a new issue**, use `createissue`.
+- To **update an existing issue**, use `updateissue`.

+**Note:** The detection of these keywords is not case-sensitive, meaning you can use `CREATEISSUE`, `createIssue`, `UPDATEISSUE`, or any other case variations, and the bot will still recognize your command.

 ## Pre-requisits
 - An account with [LLM Lab](https://intelligentiterations.com)
 - A Discord bot token